Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Model and results

 \subsection{The contour dynamics}

 In this article, we consider a microscopic interface dynamics that we call the contour dynamics.
-It is closely related to the zero-temperature Glauber dynamics, but presents a number of interesting contrasting features.
+It is closely related to the zero temperature Glauber dynamics, with a number of interesting contrasting features.
 In this section, we first describe the state space, then define the dynamics.
-A connection of the contour dynamics with the simple exclusion process is then presented, and further elaborated on in Section~\ref{sec_heuristics}.
-This connection will serve as a guideline throughout the article.
+A connection of the contour dynamics with the simple exclusion process is also presented (and further discussed in Section~\ref{sec_heuristics}).
+Throughout the article, this connection will be used as a guideline for the study of the contour dynamics at both microscopic and macroscopic level.